josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     c.
 Pare down columns to only those needed for our model

-12. To add the module, search for **Execute R Script** by entering "Execute R" into the Search experiment items box.
+1. To add the module, search for **Execute R Script** by entering "Execute R" into the Search experiment items box

     ![Execute R is typed in the search field.
 Below, under R Language Modules, Execute R Script is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image43.png "Search field")

-13. Drag this module on to the design surface beneath your FlightDelaysWithAirportCodes dataset.
-Select the small circle at the bottom of the FlightDelaysWithAirportCodes dataset, drag and release when your mouse is over the circle found in the top left of the Execute R Script module.
+1. Drag this module on to the design surface beneath your FlightDelaysWithAirportCodes dataset.
+Select the small circle at the bottom of the FlightDelaysWithAirportCodes dataset, drag and release when your mouse is over the circle found in the top of the Execute R Script module.
 These circles are referred to as ports, and by taking this action you have connected the output port of the dataset with the input port of the Execute R Script module, meaning data from the dataset will flow along this path.

     ![On the Design Surface, an arrow points from FlightDelaysWithAirportCodes to Execute R Script.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image44.png "Design Surface")

-14. In the **Properties** panel for **Execute R Script** module, select the **Double Windows** icon to maximize the script editor.
+1. In the **Properties** panel for **Execute R Script** module, select the **Double Windows** icon to maximize the script editor

     ![In the Properties panel, the Double Windows icon is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image45.png "Properties panel")